 One of my favourite places to hike is through the Noosa National Park on Australia’s Sunshine Coast, because you get a little bit of everything – bush, wildlife, stunning coastal views and several spots to swim.

 There are 5 different walking track options in Noosa National Park ranging from a short bush walk to a few hours hike.
 The official entrance/starting point is along Park Road not too far from Hastings Street, this is the ideal spot if you want a short walk.
 However, for the longest walk, the Alexandria Bay track, I like to start from the Sunshine Beach end.

-The Alexandria Bay track is 4.6 kilometers and incorporates the popular 2.7 kilometers coastal track which takes you past all of the stunning Noosa National Park beaches as well as the Hells Gate’s lookout point.
+The Alexandria Bay track is 4.6 kilometres and incorporates the popular 2.7 kilometres coastal track which takes you past all of the stunning Noosa National Park beaches as well as the Hells Gate’s lookout point.
 We like to pack some snacks and stop at the various beaches along the way making it into a good half day trip.

 Whilst inland keep your eyes peeled for koalas, echidnas, giant monitors, and birdlife.
 Whilst along the coastal track you can spot marine life such as dolphins, turtles and manta rays.

 Kings’ Canyon, Australia (The Travel Fairies)